Information Leakage Detection through Approximate Bayes-optimal Prediction: Introduction

 Recent promising \ac{ML}-based methods proposed for estimating \ac{MI} within classification datasets grapple with challenges related to convergence and computational complexity \citep{cristiani2020mineild}, and others may underestimate \ac{MI} or miss specific subclasses of \ac{IL} \citep{zhenyue2019rethinking}.
 Recent advancements have demonstrated the effectiveness of \ac{ML}-based techniques in directly detecting \ac{IL} by analyzing the accuracy of the supervised learning models on extracted system data \citep{dlla2021moos}.
 Yet, these methods exhibit limitations in handling imbalanced and noisy real-world datasets, commonly encountered in practical scenarios, and tend to miss \acp{IL} by producing false negatives \citep{jiajia_novel_2020, curse2018picek}.

 To address these limitations, in our prior work, we proposed utilizing \bcs integrated with \ac{FET} and \ac{PTT} statistical tests to account for imbalance \citep{ild2022pritha}.
-To mitigate noise, an ensemble of \bcs, including a deep \ac{MLP}, along with their derived results ($p$-values) from the statistical tests, are aggregated using Holm-Bonferroni correction to enhance \ac{ILD} accuracy and confidence.
 Despite its merits, this approach is limited to binary classification tasks and needs a comprehensive theoretical framework.